Professor Peter Manning, PhD (Dunelm), BA (Dunelm)

 Professor Manning's primary research interests embrace the art and practice of electroacoustic music, from composition to the history and development of music technology.
 His electroacoustic works have been widely performed both in the UK and abroad, including at the International Electroacoustic Music Festival, Bourges, the Kitchener Festival, Ontario, the Sonorities Festival, Belfast, the New Music Festival Barcelona, the Music Without Walls Festival, Leicester, and the International Computer Music Conference (ICMC).
 He has made extensive use of materials drawn from the World Soundscape Project, based at Simon Fraser University, British Columbia, specialising in the techniques of granular synthesis developed by Barry Truax at SFU.

-He is also an Institutional Auditor for the Quality Assurance Agency for Higher Education, and a member of the Peer Research Review Colleges of both the Arts and Humanities Research Council (AHRC) and the Engineering and Physical Sciences Research Council (EPSRC).
-Professor Manning has recently completed a new and substantially expanded edition of his book "Electronic and Computer Music" for Oxford University Press, to be published in February 2013.
+He is also a member of the Peer Research Review Colleges of both the Arts and Humanities Research Council (AHRC) and the Engineering and Physical Sciences Research Council (EPSRC).
+Professor Manning completed a new and substantially expanded edition of his book "Electronic and Computer Music" for Oxford University Press, published in February 2013.
 Other recent publications include articles on the history and development of music technology for Organised Sound" , the "Leonardo Music Journal", and "The Oxford Companion to Computer Music"..
 He is currently engaged with a number of research initiatives that focus on the preservation and re-evaluation of electroacoustic music technologies and the associated legacy of compositions.
-Jointly, with Professor Michael Clarke, Department of Music, University of Huddersfield, he is currently co-directing TaCEM, an AHRC-funded research project on The Impact of Technology on the Creative Processes of Composing Electroacoustic Music, to be completed in 2015.
-Go to <span >http://www.hud.ac.uk/research/researchcentres/tacem/for further information.
-Current and recent supervisions include: software synthesis, the early history of electroacoustic music, and the application of distributed software systems to the teaching, composition and performance of music.
+Jointly, with Professor Michael Clarke, Department of Music, University of Huddersfield, he is co-directing TaCEM, an AHRC-funded research project on The Impact of Technology on the Creative Processes of Composing Electroacoustic Music, to be completed in 2019.
+He is also working with Dr Nick Collins of an AHRC-funded project which is part of the Transforming Musicology research programme.
+Go to http://www.hud.ac.uk/research/researchcentres/tacem/for further information on the TaCEM project.
+Supervisions have included: software synthesis, the early history of electroacoustic music, and the application of distributed software systems to the teaching, composition and performance of music.

 - Electroacoustic Music Composition